2025

 2022

 As we merge with advanced technologies, the question of what it means to be human becomes more relevant than ever.
 Is there a limit to being human?
 And what defines us as human beings?
 Is it our reasoning, our idea of freedom, the awareness of our mortality, or the fact that we are storytellers?
 Big DaDa responds to current events, where digital culture and autonomous imagination merge into a new movement of large-scale control and spontaneous chaos.
 It revolves around the power of both data and DaDa, the defense weapon.
-Both connect humanity as a malleable, powerful god and as an irrational child longing for spontaneity and believing in an ideal world
+Both connect humanity as a malleable, powerful god and as an irrational child longing for spontaneity and believing in an ideal world.

 photographs by Maarten Nauw